-Any applicant/student who has applied for transfer or advanced standing will be notified in writing of the decision.
+Individuals will be notified in writing of the advanced standing decision.

 An individual who is denied a requested transfer or advanced standing has the ability to appeal the decision.
 Should the decision be made to exercise the right to appeal, the applicant must provide a written request for review with a rationale for the request, along with any relevant documentation to Student Services, within five business days of the notice being issued.
 All documentation will be forwarded from Student Services to the Associate Dean, Curriculum and Residency, who will review the written materials and make an independent determination.
 The Dean will then conduct a final review and will advise the Registrar's Office of their final decision in writing within ten business days of receiving the appeal.
 The Registrar's Office will communicate the final decision to the student within this 10-day period.